 It’s one of the Royal Mile’s most historically preserved streets and gives you an idea of what it would have looked like years ago.

 Look out for Tweeddale House in front of you, founded in the 16th century, which also was home to the Earl of Tweeddale, a senior advisor to Charles I. It’s also home to Edinburgh’s smallest listed building, a Sedan Chair house!

 Read my complete Outlander guide for Tweeddale Court here

 4. The World’s End tavern

 Series 3 Film Location and Voyager reference

 The wall started at the Castle and ended at the entrance of Canongate.
 A gate called Netherbrow Port stood in between Canongate and Edinburgh.
-“Nether” meaning furthest and “Brow” meaning gateway.
+“Nether” means furthest and “Brow” means gateway.

 People of Edinburgh would have to pay to leave the city and if you couldn’t pay, you couldn’t leave!
 This gate marked the end of the world as the people of Edinburgh knew it, hence where The World’s End get its name.

 Also, note opposite is The White Horse Tavern where Claire pulls up in her carriage in Voyager.

 It’s a must-visit while you’re in the city and is a great inn with good pub food too.